 Jo Campbell-Amsler is a willow basketmaker in Iowa who is a popular willow basketry instructor across the USA

-National Basketry Organization Katherine is currently a Board member of the NBO and encourages basketmakers to support the organization.
+National Basketry Organization Katherine was a Board member of the NBO from 2014-2019 and encourages basketmakers to support the organization.

 Tinay Studio Peeta Tinay has over 20 years experience in wicker construction, restoration and design.
 She also offers basketry classes at various locations around Tacoma and Seattle.